mikegagnon/lights-out/README.md

 I assume you’ve already taken [Codecademy’s JavaScript course](https://www.codecademy.com/learn/javascript).

 Overall, my approach in these lecture notes is to throw you in the deep end, and show you just enough to keep your head above water.
-In that spirit: go [learn the game Lights Out](https://mikegagnon.github.io/lights-out/)
+In that spirit: [learn the game Lights Out](https://mikegagnon.github.io/lights-out/).